Retention of CO Ice and Gas Within 486958 Arrokoth: Discussion

-We demonstrated that primitive CO (and other hypervolatile) gas and ice reservoirs may exist within the interiors of Arrokoth and similar KBOs.
+We demonstrated that primitive CO (and other hypervolatile) gas and ice reservoirs may exist within the interiors of Arrokoth and similar KBOs (10's of km in diameter or less).
 Such reservoirs could have significant implications for how CO and amorphous \water ice interacted within the protoplanetary disk, and whether a gradual leakage of CO from Arrokoth's interior may alter Arrokoth's surface in the present day \citep[e.g.,][]{grundy_color_2020}.
 Confirmation of our theoretical predictions could be obtained by observing CO around other KBOs using upcoming space- and ground-based telescopes.
 Such observations would serve as a crucial validation of our work and allow for more detailed calculations of the internal evolution of these objects.